-The Academy will make it a priority to see that parents and community members feel welcomed in the development process and ongoing school operations and are viewed as essential to the success of the students, the Academy, and the broader community.
+The School will make it a priority to see that parents and community members feel welcomed in the development process and ongoing school operations and are viewed as essential to the success of the students, the School, and the broader community.

-The Academys strategy of Active and Meaningful Involvement is aimed at extending the Academys curriculum beyond the schools walls.
-The success of the Academy is dependent upon the ability to involve parents in their childrens education.
-A Comprehensive Parental Involvement Program and Family-School-Community partnership model will be developed for the Academy.
-Parental involvement includes attending Academy functions; conferences; helping children improve their school work encouragement, providing study time and place, model behavior, and tutoring; serving as advocates for their children and Academy; volunteering in the Academy and community; and assuming an active decision-making role in their childs education (Maynard 1997).
-The Academy will utilize the framework of Joyce Epstein, whose model includes six types of cooperation between families, schools, and other community organizations: 1.
-Parenting; Communicating; 3.
+The School's strategy of Active and Meaningful Involvement is aimed at extending the Schools curriculum beyond the School walls.
+The success of the School is dependent upon the ability to involve parents in their children's education.
+A Comprehensive Parental Involvement Program and Family-SchoolCommunity partnership model will be developed for the School.
+Parental involvement includes attending school functions; attending conferences; helping children improve their school work through encouragement, providing study time and place, model behavior, and tutoring; serving as advocates for their children and school; volunteering in the School and community; and assuming an active decision-making role in their childs education (Maynard 1997).
+The School will utilize the framework of Joyce Epstein, whose model includes six types of cooperation between families, schools, and other community organizations: 1.
+Parenting; 2.
+Communicating; 3.
 Volunteering; 4.
 Learning at home; 5.
 Collaborating with the community; and, 6.
-Decision-making (Epstein, 1995; Epstein, 1997).
-The framework of six types of involvement helps educators develop more comprehensive programs of school-family-community partnerships.
-Although the Academy will use the framework of six types of involvement as a quide, the board, parents, and Academy staff will choose practices that will help achieve important goals and meet the needs of students and families.
+Decisionmaking (Epstein, 1995; Epstein, 1997).
+The framework of six types of involvement helps educators develop more comprehensive programs of schoolfamily-community partnerships.
+Although the School will use the framework of six types of involvement as a guide, the board, parents, and school staff will choose practices that will help achieve important goals and meet the needs of students and families.

-Parent participation is integral to the success of the Academy and will continue to be solicited for the development of Academy goals objectives.
+Parent participation is integral to the success of the School and will continue to be solicited for the development of school goals and objectives.
 All parents agree to volunteer a minimum of twenty (20) hours per school year.
 When two or more children from the same family are enrolled, parents shall be strongly encouraged to volunteer a total of thirty (30) hours per school year.
 Parents can track their volunteer hours via the student information system.
-To ensure that all parents stakeholders understand the unique programming of the CSUSA model, parents given thorough explanations of the students are curriculum, expectations, and requirements of the Academy prior to enrollment.
+To ensure that all parents and stakeholders understand the unique programming of the Educational Model, parents and students are qiven thorough explanations of the curriculum, expectations, and requirements of the School prior to enrollment.
 This information is delivered through a variety of ways: open houses, published information, brochures, online applications and, website question/answer modules.
 After enrollment and the start of school, parents continue to have flexibility to monitor their childs progress online and/or through parent conferences.
-Because the Academy follows a continuous improvement model, parents have real time access to their childs progress.
+Because the School follows a continuous improvement model, parents have real time access to their childs progress.